Buy me a Cup of Aloha

 And it's also possible to make a salt free sauerkraut recipe.

-One of the main health benefits of sauerkraut is its ability to
+The main health benefit of sauerkraut is its ability to

-You can also incorporate many different herbs and spices into an easy sauerkraut recipes to liven up the taste
+You can incorporate many different types of herbs and spices into easy sauerkraut recipes to liven up the taste

 in your sauerkraut recipes.

 - 1 pound of Chopped Organic Cabbage

 - 2 tsp. of Sea Salt

 - Optional: Double or Triple this Recipe

 - Massage the cabbage with salt to release its liquid.

 - Then press salted cabbage into an appropriately sized glass jar until liquid rises above the chopped cabbage.